ninadsp/thrift-vpn/README.md

 ## Requirements

 * An [AWS account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/).
 * A local [terraform installation](https://learn.hashicorp.com/tutorials/terraform/install-cli).
-This project has been tested with Terraform v 0.12, tests with newer versions appreciated.
+This project has been tested with Terraform v 0.15, tests with newer versions appreciated.
+The minimum required version of terraform in this repository is 0.14 currently.
 * A local [packer installation](https://learn.hashicorp.com/tutorials/packer/getting-started-install).
 * Optional, but recommended: A local [Wireguard installation](https://www.wireguard.com/install/) to generate the key pairs (identities) for the various devices in the VPN.
 * Optional, but recommended: An account with a DNS service provider that provides an API to update DNS records and a DNS domain/zone hosted with them.